MatthiasElectronic/AWG_DHO8-900/README.md

 Versions
 -------
-V1: Tested and working, but has an offset bug and smaller mechanical misaligments.
+V1: Original version, not recommended due to an offset bug and smaller mechanical misalignments.
-V2: Recommended.
-Contains fixes from V1, but new Gerber files have not yet been tested/produced.
+V2: Recommended version.
 More details are in the history page in the schematic.

 Performance